Lockville Dam, Canal and Powerhouse

 Lockville Dam, Canal and Powerhouse is a historic dam, canal, and powerhouse located near Moncure, Chatham County, North Carolina.
-The dam was built in 1922 and replaced an earlier log dam built by the Cape Fear and Deep River Navigation Company.
-The canal stone walls appear to date from the mid-1850s.
-The powerhouse was built in 1922, and is a simple brick and concrete structure resting on a massive stone foundation.
+Cape Fear and Deep River Navigation Company built a wooden dam and canal in 1830 to facilitate navigation.
+The present hydroelectric dam and powerhouse were built in 1922 replacing the log dam.
+The powerhouse is a simple brick and concrete structure resting on a massive stone foundation.

+The hydroelectric dam generated 1.3MW from 1922 to 1962, then again from 1983 to 2020.
+It has remained offline since.

 It was listed on the National Register of Historic Places in 1984.